By Caroline Santoro

 Innovation in our digital world has brought with it an onslaught of ethical implications that we have scarcely begun to consider.
 What used to exist as science fiction is now becoming reality.
 We must evaluate what this could mean for our society before we are overwhelmed by invasive algorithms, job-stealing robots, and artificial intelligence that is superior to our own.

 For example, a risk assessment system called COMPAS is used in the United States Justice System to predict convicts’ recidivism rate, or how likely they are to reoffend.
-The algorithm is responsible determining bail amounts and sentence lengths across the country.
-However, when news organization ProPublica analyzed COMPAS for algorithmic bias, they found that, although it achieved similar accuracy for both white and black convicts in a tested Florida county, black convicts were twice as likely to be erroneously labeled a major risk by the system (Spielkamp, 2017).
+The algorithm is responsible for determining bail amounts and sentence lengths across the country.
+However, when the news organization ProPublica analyzed COMPAS for algorithmic bias, they found that, although it achieved similar accuracy for both white and black convicts in a tested Florida county, black convicts were twice as likely to be erroneously labeled a major risk by the system (Spielkamp, 2017).
 Should the justice system use technology like this when the potentially biased results could have an immense impact on the lives of Americans?

 Two Stanford researchers used over 35,000 photos of self-identified homosexual and heterosexual faces from an online dating website to test how accurately an algorithm could predict the sexual orientation of a person using his or her face alone.
 Shockingly, the researchers reported that the algorithm distinguished heterosexual and homosexual men correctly 81% of the time and heterosexual and homosexual women correctly 71% of the time.
 LGBTQ groups and advocates find this to be a dangerous invasion of privacy, as homosexual people could be unfairly targeted using this software (Hawkins, 2017).
 The researchers responded, “We did not build a privacy-invading tool.
 We studied existing facial recognition technologies, already widely used by companies and governments, to see whether they can detect sexual orientation more accurately than humans.”
 They added, “We were terrified to find that they do.
 This presents serious risks to the privacy of LGBTQ people” (Kolinski & Wang, 2017).
 Whether their research is unethical or not, the existence of technology with these existing capabilities has frightening privacy implications for people regardless of their sexual orientation.